Skip To Content

 What Is Periodontal Disease?

 Periodontal disease is an infection of the mouth.
-It affects gum and bone tissue and is one of the main causes of gum recession.
+It affects gum and bone tissue and is one of the leading causes of gum recession.
 This infection starts when harmful bacteria begin attacking weak spots in the oral cavity, which is usually the gum line.
-Once this bacteria gets between the teeth and gums, it can begin destroying the connection, causing the gums to shrink.
+Once this bacteria gets between the teeth and gums, it can start destroying the connection, causing the gums to shrink.
 This disease can also eventually cause teeth to fall out.

 Periodontal disease is thought to affect anywhere from 20-50% of the world’s population.
 It includes the following conditions:

 • Gingivitis: Gingivitis occurs in the early stages of gum disease.
 Gingivitis is caused by bacteria found on plaque buildup.
-Gum inflammation, irritation and bleeding are signs of gingivitis, but it can be reversed if it’s treated early.
+Gum inflammation, irritation, and bleeding are signs of gingivitis, but it can be reversed if it’s treated early.

 • Gum disease: Gum disease occurs when bacteria destroy gum and bone tissue.
 Also known as periodontitis, gum disease is the primary contributor to gum recession.
 If left untreated, gum disease can spread to tissues throughout the face and jaw, leading to additional complications.

-This disease correlates with many other serious medical conditions, including diabetes, cardiovascular disease, certain cancers, and fertility and pregnancy issues.
+This disease correlates with many other severe medical conditions, including diabetes, cardiovascular disease, certain cancers, and fertility and pregnancy issues.
 With that in mind, receiving treatment for your receding gum line is about more than good oral health — it can save your life.

 Why Are My Gums Receding?